Apollo-Protocol/4d-activity-editor/editor-app/README.md

 npm install --global yarn
 ```

-Install the project dependencies
+From inside this folder location, install the project dependencies

 ```bash
 yarn install
 ```

-Run the development server:
+Then run the development server:

 ```bash
 yarn dev